 Secure Access versions of the MCS include:

-The Linked Education Administrative Dataset held under SN 6862 is not available for access alongside the MCS detailed geography files deposited under SNs 7049, 7050 and 7051, or the Hospital of Birth: Special Licence Access dataset under SN 5724.
+The linked education administrative datasets held under SNs 6862, 7414 and 7415 are not available for access alongside the MCS detailed geography files deposited under SNs 7049, 7050 and 7051, or the Hospital of Birth: Special Licence Access dataset under SN 5724.

 - detailed geography files held under SN 7049 (Ward level), SN 7050 (Lower Super Output Area level), and SN 7051 (Output Area level)